 Required Textbook: No textbook is required for this course.
 However, I will be assigning reading from various web resources and tutorials.
-It is important that you read these articles for comprehension (Note: This DOES mean taking notes as you read them!)
+It is important that you read these articles for comprehension (Note: I strongly recommend taking notes as you read them!)